1. Is this a fit?

 How does pricing work?

-Two options: per-deal pricing (one flat fee per deal through signature, no commitment) or a fractional GC commitment (monthly floor applied against discounted menu prices with priority access).
+Two options: scoped per-deal pricing with no commitment, or a fractional GC commitment (monthly floor applied against discounted menu prices with priority access).
+Simple triage starts at $500; heavier redlines and negotiations are scoped separately.
 See full pricing details →

 What do you mean by "the knowledge base compounds"?